optimizely/objective-c-sdk/README.md

 ---
 **NOTE**

-For new iOS users, it's recommended to use our new [Swift-SDK](https://github.com/optimizely/swift-sdk) written completely in Swift.
+For new and upgrading iOS users, it's recommended to use our new [Swift-SDK](https://github.com/optimizely/swift-sdk) written completely in Swift.
+The Swift SDK will serve as our primary iOS SDK for new development moving forward.
 It is functionally compatible with the Objective-C SDK and provides an extended feature set with simplified interfaces.

 Existing Objective-C SDK users can look at our [guide document](https://docs.developers.optimizely.com/full-stack/docs/migrate-to-swift-sdk) for migrating into the new Swift SDK.